 And the options expand far beyond which team will win the next Super Bowl.
 This is considered a futures bet.
 The wager is linked to the outcome of a sporting event that has yet to take place.
 Here are a few other examples of NFL futures:

-You can also bet on which conference will secure the Super Bowl title (AFC or NFC), which teams will face each other in the big game, and total wins for the Giants.
-At DraftKings Sportsbook, the 2020 win total for the Giants is set at 6 but they have an alternate line of 7.5.
+You can also bet on which conference will secure the Super Bowl title (AFC or NFC), which teams will face each other in the Big Game, and total wins for the Giants.
+At DraftKings Sportsbook, the 2021 win total for the Giants is set at 7, but keep in mind that there are now 17 games in a season.